A Complete List of Maui Camping Spots

-Park fees for a 3-day pass and are required for every vehicle entering the national park.
+Park fees for a 3-day pass required for every vehicle entering the national park.
 If you plan on visiting both campsites, hiking, or would like to visit the national parks on the Big Island, the annual pass is your best value.
 Free camping at both sites is on a first come, first serve basis.
-There is no food or gas within the park, so make sure to prepare properly.
+There is no food or gas in the park, so make sure to prepare properly.

 #1 Hosmer Grove

 Hosmer Grove is a drive-in camping spot between Kula and the Haleakala summit, just short of a half hour from each.
 It characterizes a grove perfectly- a small cluster of trees and grass amidst a barren, volcanic landscape.

 The grove derived its name from Ralph Hosmer, who planted a variety of non-native trees on the land in hopes of creating timber farming in the early 1900’s.
 A sign in Hosmer Grove at the beginning of a self-guided nature trail accurately describes Hosmer’s venture as a “failed experiment”.
 However, the half-mile loop makes for a relaxing early morning walk through pine, spruce, cedar, and eucalyptus trees and the sound of birds singing after sunrise.

 The site sleeps 50 people and allows dogs on leash.
 Hosmer Grove generally gets quiet quickly after sundown, as most campers are there to beat the sunrise summit crowds, which start as early as 4 a.m.
 The sunrise is not to be missed.
 However, the sunset is arguably just as beautiful with virtually no traffic.

 Note that it gets cold in Hosmer Grove.
 Very cold!
 Bring several layers of winter clothes and an insulated sleeping bag.
 Temperatures below freezing are common.
 Come here for a quiet evening of stargazing and a majestic morning.